swiftly-solution/documentation/src/docs/scripting/events/gameevents/ontrialtimeexpired.md

 ---

 # OnTrialTimeExpired
-This event is triggered when fired when a player runs out of time in trial mode
+This event is triggered when trial_time_expired is triggered.
 ::: tabs
 @tab Lua
 ```lua